LoicDorval/rlink_mri/README.md

   <summary>Paper description (click me)</summary>
 <p>
     <br>
     <b>Steps:</b> Lithium and Hydrogen T1w images are bias field corrected with FSL (<b>Jenkinson and Smith (2001)</b>).
 Then registration steps are performed with ANTS (<b>Avants et al. (2009)</b>).
 An affine transformation with 9 degrees of freedom (no shearing) coregisters the Lithium T1w and the Hydrogen T1w images, and an affine/non-linear deformation maps the Hydrogene T1w image to the 2mm isotropic MNI space.
-We assume that the Lithium and Lithium T1w images have the same field of view.<br>
+We assume that the Lithium and Lithium T1w images have the same field of view.
+Finally, we use the phantom data to calibrate the lithium image intensities by applying a global scaling.<br>
       <b>Quality control:</b> coming soon.
 </p>
 <p align='right'>